 The SX900 is the flagship model of Yamaha’s PSR-S line.
 As such, it comes with the best that Yamaha can offer, all packed inside a portable instrument.
 It is similar in size and overall design to the SX700, but with expanded features that are meant to justify its premium price tag.

-For starters, this 88 key workstation has a staggering collection of 1337 Voices, some of which have Yamaha's "Super Articulation" feature that adds subtle details which mimic human playing techniques.
+For starters, this 88-key workstation has a staggering collection of 1337 Voices, some of which have Yamaha’s “Super Articulation” feature that adds subtle details that mimic human playing techniques.

-This results in a more detailed and professional sound, faithful to the sampled instrument.
+This results in a more detailed and professional sound that is faithful to the sampled instrument.
 As expected, piano sounds are top-notch, with good bass definition and high-end clarity.

 The same can be said about its other core sounds, including organs, synths, guitar, strings, and the like.
 There are also 56 Drum/SFX kits to play with, along with 525 accompaniment styles.